agustinlozano/wizards-blog/README.md

 ## Let your blogs nearby!
 This project was designed to achieve a 100% web blog list application.
-The tool helps you to archive your blogs easily while you browse the web.
+The tool helps you rank your blogs easily while you browse the web.

 ## You can clone this repository
 If you want to run the project on your computer so check the following scripts.
 In the project directory, you can run: